-I like food that you have to work a little at to get to.
-Crab, artichoke and my personal favorite, pomegranate, are examples of foods that require a little extra effort on your part to get at the delectable interior.
+I like food that you have to work at a little to get to.
+Crab, artichoke, and my personal favorite, pomegranate, are examples of foods that require a little extra effort on your part to get at the delectable interior.
 Pomegranates are not only delicious but are getting bonus points for their high levels of antioxidants, leading many to try their hands at pomegranate growing.
 If this includes you, let’s look at caring for pomegranate plants with an emphasis on indoor pomegranate trees in containers.

-Pomegranates (Punica granatum) are steeped in history and have been grown for thousands of years through the Mediterranean regions of Asia, Africa and Europe.
-Native from Iran to the northern Himalayas, the fruit eventually traveled to Egypt, China, Afghanistan, Pakistan, Bangladesh, Iran, Iraq, India, Burma and Saudi Arabia.
-It was introduced to the Americas in the 1500s by Spanish missionaries.
+Pomegranates (Punica granatum) are steeped in history and have been grown for thousands of years through the Mediterranean regions of Asia, Africa, and Europe.
+Native from Iran to the northern Himalayas, the fruit eventually traveled to Egypt, China, Afghanistan, Pakistan, Bangladesh, Iran, Iraq, India, Burma, and Saudi Arabia.
+It was introduced to the Americas in the 1500’s by Spanish missionaries.

 A member of the Lythraceae family, pomegranate fruit has a smooth, leathery, red to pink skin surrounding the edible arils.
 These arils are the edible part of the fruit and are its seeds surrounded by sweet, juicy pulp.
 The seeds can also be used for planting.

 Pomegranate trees are grown not only for their juicy, tempting fruit, but also make attractive ornamental specimens with orange-red blossoms prior to fruiting, set off upon glossy, deciduous green leaves.
-Trees usually have thorns, and are grown as a bushy shrub.
+Trees usually have thorns and are grown as a bushy shrub.
 That being said, pomegranates can be trained as a small tree ideal when growing a pomegranate in a pot.

 How to Grow Pomegranate Trees in Containers

 Pomegranates thrive in areas of warm, arid conditions.
 While not all of us reside in such climactic regions, the good news is that growing a pomegranate in a pot is entirely possible.
-Pomegranate trees in containers can either be grown indoors given sufficient arid provisions or outdoors during part of the year and moved indoors if cold snaps are imminent.
+Pomegranate trees in containers can either be grown indoors given sufficient arid provisions, or outdoors during part of the year and moved indoors if cold snaps are imminent.

 Pomegranates are self-pollinating, so you only need one to set fruit.
 They are relatively hardy and will bear fruit within the second year.